 Senior Independent Director (‘SID’)

 In his role as the SID, Nicholas Bull provides a ‘sounding board’ for the Chairman and serves as an intermediary for the other Directors when necessary.
-Nicholas is available to shareholders if they have concerns which contact through the normal channels of Chairman, Group Chief Executive or other Executive Directors have failed to resolve, or for which such contact is inappropriate.
+The SID leads the appraisal of the Chairman’s performance with the other Non- Executive Directors annually.
+Nicholas is available to shareholders if they have concerns which contact through the normal channels of Chair, Group Chief Executive or other Executive Directors have failed to resolve, or for which such contact is inappropriate.